-- A. The Board agrees that home and hospital teachers may participate in in-service courses.
-Any HHT shall be eligible to enroll in appropriate professional development experiences. - B. HHTs will be offered a minimum of three hours per semester of paid training.
-An HHT must have worked at least 50 hours in the previous year to receive compensation.
+- A. Home and Hospital Teacher (HHT)-A teacher employed temporarily and/or sporadically in the Department of Interim Instructional Services to provide instructional services to a public school student who is unable to function effectively in the classroom setting, due to the student's medical, physical, or emotional condition.
+The Board agrees that home and hospital teachers may participate in in-service courses.
+Any HHT shall be eligible to enroll in appropriate professional development experiences. - B. Home and Hospital Teacher (HHT)-A teacher employed temporarily and/or sporadically in the Department of Interim Instructional Services to provide instructional services to a public school student who is unable to function effectively in the classroom setting, due to the student's medical, physical, or emotional condition.
+HHTs will be offered a minimum of three (3) hours per semester of paid training.
+An HHT must have worked at least fifty (50) hours in the previous year to receive compensation.
 An HHT hired after April 1 of the previous year will be eligible to participate with compensation.
-HHT training outside of identified paid training will not be compensated. - c.
+HHT training outside of identified paid training will not be compensated. - C. Home and Hospital Teacher (HHT)-A teacher employed temporarily and/or sporadically in the Department of Interim Instructional Services to provide instructional services to a public school student who is unable to function effectively in the classroom setting, due to the student's medical, physical, or emotional condition.
 Time for required training will be made available during a regularly assigned and compensated workday.
 If this is not possible in order to meet required deadlines, then HHTs will be compensated for the necessary time at the regular hourly rate.
 Online training that cannot be completed during scheduled work time will be compensated for the number of minutes designated for the module.